 The Brunner Test

 The Brunner Test is one ray of hope in the dark of student loan debt.
 It is the main test for determining eligibility for discharging of student loans.
-How this works is through a legal test in court, where a few things are determined.
+How this works is through a legal test in court, where they determine a few things.
 These include: